 Apps and Smartphone Integration:

-We’d be willing to bet that you own a smartphone.
-Once more than that, we’re very confident in assuming that you’ve used your smartphone to stream music at one point or another.
-With this in mind, we recommend that you look at a system that allows you to stream music from your smartphone through your car stereo either via Bluetooth, an auxiliary port connection, or via a USB connection that not only streams your music but also keeps your device charged.
-There are even decks out there that directly support Internet radio applications like Pandora, Spotify, or iHeart Radio.
-The immediate advantage to one of these decks being safety.
-This is because they allow you to stream your favorite Internet radio program without having to take your eyes off the road to look at your phone, which has the added benefit of allowing you to remain compliant with the Nevada “Hands Free” law which states that you are not allowed to talk, text, or otherwise use your phone while driving.
+Smartphones have become extremely common and provide an almost limitless supply of audio and video features.
+Pandora, Spotify, Apple Music, iTunes and more are all available and with this in mind, we recommend that you look at a system that allows you to stream music from your smartphone through your car stereo either via Bluetooth, an auxiliary port connection, or via a USB connection that not only streams your music but also keeps your device charged.
+These connections can help provide safety by keeping your eyes on the road, which has the added benefit of allowing you to remain compliant with the Nevada “Hands Free” law which states that you are not allowed to talk, text, or otherwise use your phone while driving.
 GPS navigation can be offered as a stand-alone service via your new stereo’s screen, or via the existing screen on your smartphone.

 For a truly powerful car audio system, professional installation is highly recommended.
 Every make, model, and year of car, truck, van, and SUV is different and can require vehicle specific parts to complete a proper and professional installation.
 For instance, most radio, or deck, installations require very careful and precise removal and replacement of parts of your vehicle dashboard and factory radio system.
 This process also generally requires knowledge of how to correctly wire a wiring harness, or integration harness, so that all functions work properly.
 This is not only radio functions, but also vehicle functions because incorrectly wiring these systems can disrupt vital vehicle functions.
 Improper wiring can lead to a total replacement of your vehicle’s internal computer system, a situation no one wants to deal with due to the time consuming and expensive replacement process.